 The AM region with a broad AM ecosystem

-In Brainport Eindhoven high tech OEM-machine builders, manufacturers of additive manufacturing equipment and suppliers form a rich ecosystem
+In Brainport Eindhoven high tech OEM, manufacturers of additive manufacturing equipment and suppliers form a rich ecosystem

 The region has an ecosystem of high-tech system suppliers and parts suppliers, well known for working together on small series in a multidisciplinary open supply chain.
 They operate within state-of-the-art production facilities (including AM) and are capable to lead a project.
 In the way they cooperate, the suppliers shorten time to market for the OEMs.

 Additive manufacturing is going to disrupt existing supply chains, due to trends like manufacturing on demand, customizing and distributed manufacturing.
 As a result the revenue models are shifting.
 Knowledge of additive manufacturing alone is not enough, because AM is part of process.
 The medium-sized and smaller supplier in Brainport Eindhoven will find the right partners and facilities for supporting their position in this process chain.